loolaneshailesh/shailesh_22BCE0406_VIT_RESUMESCREENER/README.md

     npm run dev
     ```
 2. Your terminal will display a local URL, usually **`http://localhost:5173`**.
 Open this URL in your web browser to see the application live!

 ---

+### Method 2: Standalone File (Quick & Easy Preview)

+If you want to try the app without installing Node.js or running any commands, you can use the self-contained HTML file.

+#### Step 1: Open the File
+Simply open the `run_local_no_server.html` file in a modern web browser like Chrome or Firefox.

+#### Step 2: Provide Your API Key
+The application will prompt you to enter your Google Gemini API key.
+Paste your key into the input field to start using the app.

+*   **Convenience:** The key will be saved in your browser's local storage, so you won't need to enter it again on the same machine.
+*   **Security Note:** This method is provided for convenience.
+It is less secure because your API key is stored and handled directly in the browser.
+For the most secure setup, please use the Vite method described above.

+---